awsdocs/amazon-emr-management-guide/doc_source/emr-ssh-tunnel.md

 For more information about converting your key, see [Converting your private key using PuTTYgen](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) in the *Amazon EC2 User Guide for Linux Instances*\.<a name="emr-ssh-tunnel-putty"></a>

-**To set up an SSH tunnel using dynamic port forwarding on Windows**
+**To set up an SSH tunnel using dynamic port forwarding using PuTTY**

 1. Ensure you've allowed inbound SSH traffic\.
 For instructions, see [Before you connect: Authorize inbound traffic](emr-connect-ssh-prereqs.md)\.